listener-js/listener/README.md

 }
 ```

+As you can see, the last element of the identifier array contains the function identifier of the current function, preceeded by the identifier of the function that called it, and so on.

 ## Extend the identifier

+Sometimes you need to add some additional context to the identifier, such as a record id, if you want to attach listeners to changes on specific records.

 If you pass an initial identifier to the listener call (e.g. `MyClass.hello(["initialId"])`), the identifier argument for the `MyClass.helloAgain` function would look like: